Tanish196/LegalContractAI/frontend/README.md

 # Legal Contract App

 A small Vite + React + TypeScript app for legal document assistance: contract drafting, clause classification, compliance checks, loophole detection and case summaries.
-The project uses Google Generative AI (Gemini) for text generation, Supabase for backend storage, and shadcn/ui + Tailwind for the UI components.
+The UI now proxies all AI workloads through the FastAPI backend (LegalContractAI) which handles Gemini access, RAG, and auditing.
+Supabase powers optional persistence, and shadcn/ui + Tailwind drive the visuals.

 This README explains how to set up, run, and develop the project locally.